-How do I control what the shipping rule does to the order?
+How do I control what Actions a Shipping Rule applies to the order?

-For every order that meets the conditions of this rule, ShippingEasy will set its Saved Carrier Selection to Large Envelope Flat and will set a specific Stored Address when that order is shipped.
+For every order that meets the conditions of this rule, ShippingEasy will set its shipping preset to Large Envelope Flat and will set a specific Stored Address when that order is shipped.

 - Assign to a category